 Brightside providers are in-network with some insurance plans, including Medicare Part B. However, we found it a bit of a hassle to sign up for an account first to see whether our plan was in-network.

-Why we chose Brightside as best for psychiatry and medication management
+Why we chose Brightside as the best for online therapy with psychiatry

 Who should use Brightside: We recommend Brightside for those looking to combine their online therapy and online psychiatry needs into one convenient platform.